-Using WebSockets · Cloudflare Workers docs
+Using WebSockets

 1 keys each holding a

 WebSocket instance as its value.
-It's common to grab the two WebSockets from this pair using
+It is common to grab the two WebSockets from this pair using

 Object.values and ES6 destructuring, as seen in the below example.